OMar22112/Assignment_Cloud/README.md

 Type docker pull omar2211/frontend:latest in the terminal to download the Docker image.

-Type docker compose up --build flask_app in the terminal to build and run the backend.
+Type (docker compose up flask_app) in the terminal to build and run the backend.

 In the VS Code terminal, type npm start to start the website.